rekmarks/text_analyzer/README.md

 # text_analyzer

-Java application for simple text analysis
+Java application for analysis of text files: letter frequency, word frequency, simple sentiment analysis, and quote length.
+Comes with a set of open source texts.

 ## Front Matter